Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 <BR>

-Here is a collection of 'good' and 'bad' precedent images.
+For examples of good and bad precedent images, see the gallery below.

 <br>